-The default CUDA device used for GPU calculations is chosen during the installation together with the CUDA architecture code compilation, which is specific for a given GPU device with a specific compute capability.
-This information is stored in resources.py in ~/.niftypet/ folder, created during the installation (additional folder may be present corresponding to the conda environment).
-For example, for the NVIDIA Titan Xp with compute capability of 6.1, it will look like this:
+The default CUDA device used for GPU calculations is chosen during the installation together with the corresponding optimal nvcc (CUDA compiler) flags.
+For example, for the NVIDIA Titan Xp with compute capability of 6.1, resources.py will have a section showing:

 '''

 DO NOT MODIFY BELOW--DONE AUTOMATICALLY

 start GPU properties ###

 DEV_ID = 0

 CC_ARCH = '-gencode=arch=compute_61,code=compute_61;'

 stop GPU properties ###

 '''

-Any available (installed) CUDA devices can be chosen within Python for any image reconstruction or part of the reconstruction pipeline.
+Any available (installed) CUDA device can be chosen within Python for any image reconstruction or part of the reconstruction pipeline.

-2.3.2 Paths for the third-party software
+Search paths for third-party software